Important news if you've received a 1995/2008 Scheme pension savings statement for 2023/24

 If this has been the case, you should write to NHS Pensions requesting a revised pension savings statement when you have completed your annual certificate and know that your certified year end earnings have been sent to us.

-If you're a member of the NHS Money Purchase AVC Scheme, we'll send you a pension savings statement if, either:
+If you're a member of the NHS Money Purchase AVC Scheme, we'll send you a pension savings statement if one of the following applies to you:

 The pension savings statement is not an Annual Benefit Statement and does not include an estimate of NHS Pension Scheme benefits.